dotnet/runtime/src/libraries/System.Numerics.Tensors/src/PACKAGE.md

 ## About

 Provides methods for performing mathematical operations over _tensors_ represented as spans.
-These methods are accelerated to use vector operations supported by the CPU where available.
+These methods are accelerated to use SIMD (Single instruction, multiple data) operations supported by the CPU where available.

 ## Key Features